 What is ALCL??
 I’ve been hearing about it on the internet and the news.
 I have textured gel implants, should I be concerned?

 BIA-ALCL stands for Breast Implant Associated Anaplastic Large Cell Lymphoma.
 This is a T-Cell lymphoma that can occur following breast augmentation with textured walled gel implants.
 It is a non-Hodgkins lymphoma that effects the immune system.
 It seems to appear several years post surgery and may appear as an enlarged breast or as fluid around the implant.
-Although this was originally thought to be a very rare occurrence, we are seeing it now in greater numbers than originally suspected.
+Although this was originally thought to be a very rare occurrence, we are seeing it now in greater numbers.
 This type of lymphoma requires immediate attention and typically involves surgery and subsequent chemotherapy.

 It has not been seen with saline implants or smooth walled implants.